-The Company has adopted the 2003 Stock Option Plan (the "Plan"), under which the Company had reserved for the issuance of 1,252,436 shares of its Common Stock.
+The Company has adopted the 2003 Stock Option Plan (the "Plan"), under which the Company had initially reserved for the issuance of 1,252,436 shares of its Common Stock.
 The Plan was approved by the Company's stockholders on December 21, 2004.
-On April 26, 2006, the date of the Company's annual stockholders meeting, the shareholders approved an amendment to the Plan increasing the total shares reserved by 750,000 shares, for a total of 2,002,436 shares.
+On April 25, 2007 and April 26, 2006, the date of the Company's annual stockholders meetings, the Company's stockholders approved amendments to the Plan increasing the total shares reserved by 2,000,000 and 750,000 shares, respectively, for a total of 4,002,436 shares.

-As of March 31, 2007, there were 1,921,535 shares that are issuable under its 2003 Stock Option Plan upon exercise of outstanding options to purchase Common Stock.
-As of March 31, 2007, the Company had issued to our employees outstanding options to purchase up to 1,651,111 shares of the Company's Common Stock.
-In addition, the Company has issued to our directors options to purchase up to 270,174 shares of the Company's Common Stock, as well as options to a consultant in connection with services rendered to purchase up to 250 shares of the Company's Common Stock.
+As of June 30, 2007, there were 2,254,044 shares that are issuable under its 2003 Stock Option Plan upon exercise of outstanding options to purchase common stock.
+As of June 30, 2007, the Company had issued to our employees outstanding options to purchase up to 1,893,620 shares of the Company's common stock.
+In addition, the Company has issued to our directors options to purchase up to 360,174 shares of the Company's common stock, as well as options to a consultant in connection with services rendered to purchase up to 250 shares of the Company's common stock.

-6. STOCK OPTION PLAN ...
-CONTINUED
+6. STOCK OPTION PLAN ...CONTINUED

 Currently, stock options are granted with an exercise price equal to the closing market price of the Company's common stock on the day before the date of grant.
-Stock options to employees generally vest ratably over three years and have contractual terms of ten years.
-Stock options to directors generally vest ratably over two or three years and have contractual terms of ten years.
+Stock options to employees generally vest ratably in annual installments over three years and have contractual terms of ten years.
+Stock options to directors generally vest ratably in annual installments over two or three years and have contractual terms of ten years.
 Stock options are valued using the Black-Scholes option valuation method and compensation is recognized based on such fair value over the period of vesting on a straight-line basis.
 The Company has also reserved an aggregate of 70,934 additional shares for issuance under options granted outside of the 2003 Stock Option Plan.
+As of June 30, 2007, there are 70,934 options outstanding and 25,111 options exercisable that are outside of the 2003 Stock Option Plan.
+During the six months ended June 30, 2007, the Company recorded a \$120,492 stock compensation expense in connection with the Company achieving a predetermined development milestone, which triggered the vesting of 25,111 of the options granted outside of the 2003 Stock Option Plan.

-During three months ended March 31, 2007, the Company granted 18,500 options.
-Also during the three months ended March 31, 2007 the Company cancelled 10,000, while no options were exercised, under the 2003 Stock Option plan, in this period.
-No options were granted, cancelled, or exercised during the three months ended March 31, 2006.
-During the three months March 31, 2007, the Company entered into a termination agreement with an employee which accelerated the employee's previously granted options.
-The Company recorded a charge of \$41,663, in the three months ended March 31, 2007, as a result of the acceleration.
+During the three and six months ended June 30, 2007, the Company granted 410,750 and 429,250 options.
+Also during the three and six months ended June 30, 2007, the Company cancelled 10,000 and 88,241 options, while no options were exercised, under the 2003 Stock Option plan, in this period.
+During the three and six months ended June 30, 2006, 637,180 options were granted, none were cancelled and no options were exercised.
+During the six months June 30, 2007, the Company entered into a termination agreement with an employee which accelerated the vesting of an employee's previously granted options.
+The Company recorded a charge of \$41,663 in the six months ended June 30, 2007 as a result of the acceleration.
+These accelerated options have expired without exercise and the Company cancelled the options in the six month period ending June 30, 2007.